Dorothy Hamilton Brush: Personal life

 In 1917 Brush married her first husband, Charles Francis Brush, Jr., son of Charles Brush, the creator of a new arc lamp and lighting system and founder of Brush Electric, which later merged with two other companies to become General Electric.
 Their first child, Jane, was born in 1920 and their second child, Charles III, was born in 1923.
 In May 1927 Brush's six-year-old daughter Jane became ill with pneumonia and needed a blood transfusion, for which her father Charles had volunteered to donate his blood.
 Jane did not recover and died, and Charles suffered complications from the transfusion, dying a week later.

 In 1929, Brush married Alexander Colclough Dick and they moved to New York City.
 In 1930 their daughter Sylvia was born.
 In 1947, the pair divorced.

 In 1962, Brush married Dr. Lewis C. Walmsley, an educational missionary and Professor at the University of Toronto whom she had first met in 1937 through Margaret Sanger.

-Death

 Dorothy Brush died on June 4, 1968.